 You see, a website is considered an extension of a physical location, such as a shop or a school.
 This makes your website a place of public accommodation, which subjects it to ADA compliance standards.
 If your website or digital space is not accessible to everyone, you run the risk of someone filing a lawsuit against your company for discrimination.

-According to opens in a new windowThe Seyfarth ADA Title III News & Insights Blog, which tracks ADA website compliance lawsuits, 751 suits have been filed against website owners since the start of 2015, with 432 in the first half of 2017 alone.
+According to The Seyfarth ADA Title III News & Insights Blog opens in a new window, which tracks ADA website compliance lawsuits, 751 suits have been filed against website owners since the start of 2015, with 432 in the first half of 2017 alone.
 The upward trend in just a few short years is staggering – in 2019, 11,053 suits were filed in federal court, an increase of 8.8% over the previous year.
-According to opens in a new windowUsableNet’s 2019 ADA Website and App Accessiblity Lawsuit Report, federally filed ADA suits are now occurring nationally at the rate of one suit for every working hour, with retailers being targeted 76% of the time.
+According to UsableNet’s 2019 ADA Website and App Accessiblity Lawsuit Report opens in a new window, federally filed ADA suits are now occurring nationally at the rate of one suit for every working hour, with retailers being targeted 76% of the time.
 Food service comes in as the second most-targeted industry, at 12%.

 For the plaintiff in these cases, there is little risk.
 Many attorneys will even forgo any upfront legal fees, because companies tend to settle these types of cases before they go to court, due to the uncertainty of a favorable outcome.
 You may think these types of lawsuits are frivolous, but that’s simply not the case with web accessibility.
 Think of how difficult your day might be made if you were unable to easily access the weather forecast, the bus schedule, make a reservation, buy goods, order services, or easily pay your bills or file your taxes online?

 It’s important to note that the majority of ADA lawsuits are legitimate, because plaintiffs cannot sue under the ADA for monetary damages.
 A plaintiff can only seek reimbursement of their legal fees, as well as remediation of the problem.
 In other words, they’re not suing to collect a quick buck, they’re suing because they have been legitimately discriminated against by your business!
-Monetary damages can definitely be sought, however, if you’re sued under other statutes, such as opens in a new windowNew York State Human Rights Law, or California’s opens in a new windowUnruh Civil Rights Act, which explicitly entitles everyone to full and equal accommodations in all business establishments of any kind, regardless of their sex, race, color, religion, ancestry, national origin, age, medical condition, genetic information, marital status, sexual orientation, or disability.
+Monetary damages can definitely be sought, however, if you’re sued under other statutes, such as New York State Human Rights Law opens in a new window, or California’s Unruh Civil Rights Act opens in a new window, which explicitly entitles everyone to full and equal accommodations in all business establishments of any kind, regardless of their sex, race, color, religion, ancestry, national origin, age, medical condition, genetic information, marital status, sexual orientation, or disability.

 The consequences of such a lawsuit can certainly be detrimental to your brand’s business financially, but they’re also damaging to your brand’s reputation.
 Customers are using social media to hold businesses accountable.
 Facing a public lawsuit because you failed to accommodate persons with disabilities can be a public relations disaster!
 Word travels fast around the internet, and no business wants to be perceived as discriminatory.